Tired of Hearing I’m Bored? Try These 50 Fun Activities for Kids

 27. Virtual Visits

-Need rainy day activities or just want to stay indoors?
+Need rainy day activities or want to stay indoors?
 Try taking a virtual tour!
-There are so many virtual tours set up since the pandemic when people were home bound.
-Museums, zoos, historical landmarks and famous tourist sites.
+Many virtual tours have been set up since the pandemic when people were homebound.
+Museums, zoos, historic landmarks, and famous tourist sites.
 There are so many options.
-For example, you can do a virtual tour of the White House, the Louvre museum in France, the Great Wall of China and the Amazon Rainforest to name just a few!
+For example, you can do a virtual tour of the White House, the Louvre museum in France, the Great Wall of China, and the Amazon Rainforest, to name just a few!

 28. Visit a Farm

 Visiting a farm is a fun and affordable activity.
-Many have set up activities for children such as hayrides, corn mazes and areas to observe the animals closer up.
-Of course you can also buy fresh fruit and vegetables and sometimes even pick it yourself.
+Many have set up activities for children, such as hayrides, corn mazes, and areas to observe the animals closer up.
+Of course, you can buy fresh fruit and vegetables and sometimes even pick them yourself.

 29. Visit the Library

 The local library can be more than just a place to pick out books to read.
-They often have extra activities set up for kids such as crafts and free board games and puzzles to play with.
-Libraries may also have special programs set up such as activities to celebrate different holidays.
+They often have extra activities for kids, such as crafts, free board games, and puzzles to play with.
+Libraries may also have special programs such as activities to celebrate different holidays.

 30. Look for Community Events